- COMPLETE CONFIDENCE & COMFORT - The high-capacity Lily menstrual Cup allows up to 12 hours of...

 Some brands of tampons (non-organic) contain trace amounts of toxic chemicals on them.
 They come from the pesticides used to grow the cotton, as well as the manufacturing process.

-Make the switch to the Lily Cup One for a safer period experience.
+Make the switch now for a safer period experience.

 Do you have a heavy period?
 Then you’ll LOVE the increased capacity of a menstrual cup.
 Jumbo tampons hold 10 ml, while even a small menstrual cups holds around 20ml.